20tsange1/NBA-Grammar/README.md

 }
 ```

-In order to prevent the incorrect evaluation of conditionals, it is designed that any condition within the same set of square brackets ([]) must be either conjunctions (AND) or disjunctions (OR), not both.
+In order to prevent the incorrect evaluation of conditionals, it is designed that any condition within the same set of square brackets ([]) must be either conjunctions (AND) or disjunctions (OR), but not both.
 This allows for better enforcement of the two, making evaluation of a conditional more straightforward, preventing ambiguity via the language design and requiring analysts to explicity enforce precedence.

-Conditions would not be complete if it were not encapsulative of all the different types of numerical and boolean comparisons (e.g >=, ==), and as such, each one has been included, constructing a comprehensive comparison suite.
-Analysts may also want to negate conditions in cases where a condition should not be true, and this is enabled through the use of the NOT keyword in front of a condition.
+Analysts would be irritated if conditions were not encapsulative of all the different types of numerical and boolean comparisons (e.g >=, ==), along with negations (NOT), and as such, each one has been included, constructing a comprehensive comparison suite.
 As a bonus, both "=" and "==" are enabled and can be used interchangeably depending on analyst preference.

 ### Calculation Expressions